SanguShellz/GTA-VRV-Patcher/README.md

 - OpenVR or OpenXR Runtimes work depending on the HMD (OpenVR [VRAPI = 2] is the default in RealVR.ini).
 - Oculus Runtime (OVR) crashes.

+## ⚠️ Known Issues:
+- Currently this patcher works best for free-roam gameplay.
+- Right stick camera control gets disabled after some types of cutscenes.
+- Heading gets turned around after some types of cutscenes.
+- There may be compatibility issues with certain types of mods that interact with the player character such as `Player Companion`, etc.

 ## 💾 Installation:

 **Download:**